arjunkapoor19/arjunkapoor-langgraph-mat496/README.md

 Code edit:

 Again added the modulus tool and used it on 10 and 6 and also, entered human input.
 Also made a small math quiz bot which randomises questions and tells the user if the answers are correct or not.

+Lesson 4:

+I learned how to override node interrupts based on conditions.

+Code edit:

+Changed code and learned through that.

+Lesson 5:

+I learned that I can view all past graph execution states using get_state_history(), each identified by a unique checkpoint_id.
+I can restore and replay execution from any point by extracting its config and passing it back into graph.stream.
+I also learned about forking, which allows branching from a previous state to explore new paths without affecting the original execution, by creating and using a new fork_config.

+Code edit:

+Changed code throughout and added an example of forking at the end.